dummifiedme/TheNotebook/NotesVault/_Planner/E-AG Lecture 1.md

 #### Attitudes
 - What is Attitude?
 	- How should we approach others and situations
-	- Tendency to act favorably or unfavourably towards objects, people, stituation
+	- Tendency to act favorably or unfavourably towards objects, people, situation
 	- Manifestation of our value system
 	- How should I act or how should I treat others
 	- an attitude is an expression of favour or disfavour towards a person, place, things or events